-In this case, no evidence of Righthaven's actual damages has been introduced to the court, though it would have to be at least \$263.168 from Hyatt's infringement alone to remain within Williams' constitutional threshold, reinforced by Tenenbaum.
+In this case, no evidence of Righthaven's actual damages has been introduced to the Court, though it would have to be at least \$263.169 from Hyatt's infringement alone to remain within Williams' constitutional threshold, reinforced by Tenenbaum.
 This evidence has not been presented to the Court, and to Amicus' knowledge does not exist, and thus any award of damages in the range sought by Righthaven would be speculative and based wholly on conjecture.
 Indeed, it strains the imagination to conceive how Righthaven could show any damages, considering that Righthaven acquired the copyright in question only after determining that it the work been used by the defendant.
 If copyright infringement makes the original work "damaged goods," thus entitling the author to compensation, then damages are appropriate.
 But, when a get-rich-quick scheme is premised on buying damaged goods after the damage occurs, the getrich-quick scheme itself should not be compensated for specious "losses" to an "asset" it would never have bought but for the supposed infringement.
-In fact, it is far from clear that the LVRJ and Stephens Media effectively sold the rights to the work at all.
-The entire enterprise is so unseemly and questionable that it is not clear that this Court, as a due process matter, should even award the minimum statutory minimum of \$750.
+Works are only valuable to Righthaven if they are already copied.
+Righthaven has no use for goods that are not damaged, and to the extent that it legally acquires any rights at all, it curiously acquires no rights to anything that is not already damaged goods.
+The entire enterprise is so unseemly and questionable that it is not clear that this Court, as a due process matter, should even award the minimum statutory minimum of \$750, although it is likely compelled to award at least this amount - if it is convinced that Righthaven had the right to sue at all.